kavenir/kavenir-tswd-portfolio/final-project-part-two.md

 | Overall: Final Recommendations/Thoughts          | Overall, is there anything you would change or do differently?
 Any final thoughts or recommendations?                                        |

-Text here!

 ### Interview findings
-> Details of the findings from your interviews are summarized below:
+> Details of the findings from my interviews are shared and summarized below:

 | Questions               | Interviewee A                  | Interviewee B                  | Interviewee C                  |
 |-------------------------|--------------------------------|--------------------------------|--------------------------------|